InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 ## Introduction

-This document is one of the IAB Tech Lab Global Privacy Platform Specifications.
-It defines the technical implementation of the structure and encoding for a Global Privacy Platform String (GPP String).
+This document is one of the IAB Tech Lab Global Privacy Protocol Specifications.
+It defines the technical implementation of the structure and encoding for a Global Privacy Protocol String (GPP String).

 ### Additional Reading and Referenced Documents